-- Be inspired by talks with designers and artists each Saturday, then try your hand at design and sketching as part of the Design Museum's Digital Design Calendar.
-Various dates
+- Be inspired by talks with designers and artists or try your hand at design and sketching as part of the Design Museum's Digital Design Calendar.

 - Improve your creative writing skills with 10-minute masterclasses from the team at Bush Theatre on Instagram Live.
-27 May
+Various dates

 - Has it been too long without going to the hairdresser?
 Fix up your hair with video tuition from Bleach London.